Posted: Thu 13th Feb 2020

 The other worry is spending too much time 'going down the rabbit hole', when new businesses have too many questions and get overwhelmed or confused by answering them.
 And this is where doing a few things in the right order can make the process a lot easier.

-Here's how to get started with your market research so that it gets you the answers you need.
+Here's how to begin your market research so that it gets you the answers you need.

 Start with the right questions: Begin by brainstorming all the questions, then identify the ones that are really important to help you achieve your goals.